If you’re wondering do you need a license for an electric bike, the answer depends on where you live and what type of e-bike you ride.

 Class 3 E-Bikes

-Class 3 e-bikes are the fastest in the system, with pedal-assist up to 28 mph.
+Class 3 e-bikes are the fastest in the system, offering pedal-assist up to a maximum speed of 28 miles per hour.
 No throttle is allowed, but that extra speed makes them popular for commuters.

 Because they go faster, Class 3 e-bikes often come with more rules: